 Variety, is ‘the very spice of life’.
 And indeed, the variety that spices add to our lives through their ability to bring zest and excitement to a dish of the simplest ingredients is what we most value them for.
 If they had no other virtue, for this alone we would still make eager use of them.

-Yet we are doubly fortunate, for the spices that flavour the foods we eat have benefits above and beyond the merely culinary.
+Yet we are doubly fortunate for the spices that flavour the foods we eat have benefits above and beyond the merely culinary.
 They also keep us sound in body and mind, helping – if the old Chinese, Indian and Sri Lankan doctors are right – to preserve the optimal balance of a healthy constitutions.
-Spice of life, indeed.